dshawul/nn-train/README.md

 To train networks by reinforcement learning issue command

-    ./selfplay.sh 3 2 1 0
+    ./selfplay.sh 3

-This will train networks (20x256, 12x128, 6x64 and 2x32) using selfplay games produced
-by the 20x256 network.
+This will train networks 20x256 resnet using selfplay games produced by the 20x256 network.
 The net used for producing selfplay games is mentioned first